metal-toolbox/gov-okta-addon/README.md

 ### Sync users

-`gov-okta-addon sync users` will sync users from Okta to governor based on the `pingSubject` in their Okta profile and their `external_id` in Governor.
+`gov-okta-addon sync users` will sync users from Okta to governor based on the `id` in their Okta profile and their `external_id` in Governor.

 ## Development